anthonyjwwong/react-random-quote/README.md

 Everything is preinstalled into the boilerplate, such as babel, webpack and etc, so you don't really have to worry about installing them.

 ## Installation
+If you want to check it out
+1. Switch to the master branch
+2. Download the folders.
-If you want to check it out, download the folder from the master branch, and load it up in your text editor or IDE.<br>
+3. Load it up in your text editor or IDE.
-run
-<br><b>npm run start</b>
+4. run <b>npm install</b> to install all the dependencies needed for this project.
- <br> in your terminal to get the development server going.
+5. run <b>npm run start</b> to get the development server up.

 ## API Reference
 Forismatic API was used here to get the quotes.